maximlamare/S3_extract/README.md

 Current S3Snow processor version: 2.0.10

-This algorithm is designed to extract the outputs from the S3 OLCI SNOW processor for a list of specified coordinates, and for a list on S3 OLCI scenes.
+This algorithm is designed to extract the outputs from the S3 OLCI SNOW processor from a list of Sentinal 3 OLCI images, for a list of specified coordinates.

 Please note that **SNAP 7** and the following experiemental SNAP plugins are required: